 - Venture Capital – VC firms invest directly in companies that are first starting out in exchange for equity stakes.
 If you choose this option, keep in mind that the competition in this market is high, and they tend to pick those companies that show the most growth potential.

 - Small Business Administration Loans – These are commonly utilized loans that are offered by qualifying banks, nonprofit lenders, and credit unions.
-One popular loan is the 7(a) Loan Program, which offered an average of $337,730 in 2012.
+One popular loan is the 7(a) Loan Program, which offered an average of $337,730 per loan in 2012.

 The above are just four ways to finance your business in its early stages.
 Explore here other alternative options to finance your small business!